Resource: National Weather Service Flood Safety Page

 Assist hospitals and other operations which are critically affected by power failure by arranging for auxiliary power supplies.

 - Move to a safe area...not cut off by flood waters.
+If applicable move to higher ground.

 - Avoid areas you know are subject to flooding.